Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 ### Return Value
 Type: *Boolean*
 > Returns a boolean determining whether the window is fullscreen or not.
+A return value of 1 means it is maximised.
 ***

 ## <u>`PremName()`</u>